gavinfielder/pft/README.md

 ```

 ```
 While you **can** call `./enable-test ""` to enable all tests, I do not recommend it.
 Some tests are disabled by default because if you have not implemented certain bonuses, your ft\_printf will segfault.
 ```

-# How it works, for those who want knowledge and power (or maybe just want to use it to do something specific)
+# How it works
+### for those who want knowledge and power (or maybe just want to use it to do something specific)

 When you run make, the first thing that happens is the test index is created.
 Two copies of unit\_tests.c are created.
 In the copy unit\_tests\_indexed.c, the test() function is replaced with ft\_printf().
 In the copy unit\_tests\_benched.c, the test() function is replaced with printf() and '\_bench' is added to all the function names.
 Next, in both files, an array of function pointers is created at the end of the file pointing to all the enabled unit tests.
 An array will also be created holding the names of all the functions as string literals.